Skip to content

 Why Buy When You Can Test Drive?

 This can be done from home, is also very convenient, and it being free is that much better for me.
-If we don’t enjoy the game, we simply return it and think no more about it, but we have purchased one game after a week trial, which my son is still playing, so I view this experiment in Consumer Frugality as a success for that reason.
+If we don’t enjoy the game, we simply return it and think no more about it.
+However, we have purchased one game after a week trial.
+My son is still playing it, so I view this experiment in Consumer Frugality as a success for that reason.

 I have heard folks use this same technique when it comes to buying cars, they will rent a car that they are interested in trying out for a vacation (say a week) to figure out whether they like the car or not, so it effectively becomes a week-long test drive, which is a good idea as well.